danfuzz/samizdat/doc/language-guide/08-parsing.md

 Tokens are the basic terminals in the context of tree parsing.
-When performing tree parsing, tokens are represented as derived data values, with the derived value type indicating the parsed type of the token, and the payload optionall used to hold the token's value.
+When performing tree parsing, tokens are represented as derived data values, with the derived value class indicating the parsed class of the token, and the payload optionall used to hold the token's value.

 To match a single token, name the token in one of the shorthand token forms `@type` or `@"type"`.
-This will succeed in matching any token whose type tag is as given, yielding that token directly (including any payload data) as the result.
+This will succeed in matching any token whose class tag is as given, yielding that token directly (including any payload data) as the result.

 For example, the parser `{: @foo :}` will match the token list